w3c/font-text-cg/charter/index.md

-Under the present charter, the Community Group will determine a structure and process under which such specifications may be created by which the greatest number of interested parties may be able to participate.
+Under the present charter, the Community Group will determine a structure and process under which such specifications may be created and the greatest number of interested parties may be able to participate.
 Until such a structure and process is determined, no technical development of specifications or implementations will be undertaken by this Community Group